mnahmou/EE282/homework4.md

 wget https://s3ftp.flybase.org/genomes/Drosophila_melanogaster/dmel_r6.66_FB2025_05/fasta/dmel-all-chromosome-r6.66.fasta.gz
 ```

-# Calculate the following for all sequencess up to 100kb and over 100kb
+# Part ONE: Calculate the following for all sequencess up to 100kb and over 100kb
 ## 1. Total number of nucleotides <= 100kb is 6178042 and > 100kb is 137547960
 ```
 < dmel-all-chromosome-r6.66.fasta.gz \